Better yet, can your entire team answer this question in the same way?

 The simplest way to differentiate mission and vision is knowing what question each answers while also understanding how they work together to drive your business forward.

 A mission statement answers the question, “Why do we exist?”
 It’s THE guiding light for the business.
 It’s forever pursued but likely never achieved.
-It should be relevant in 100 years.
+It should be relevant in 100 years (and I call them 100-year missions, just to make that point to the team).

-Your company vision answers the question, “Where are we going?” and maps the steps (or milestones) you must achieve to get closer to your mission.
+Your company vision answers the question, “Where are we going?” and maps the milestones (or steps) you must achieve to get closer and closer to your mission.

 I started a company at 24, and it wasn’t long before I realized I had a vision problem.
 It’s not that I didn’t have a vision for the company… far from it, actually.